AI is disrupting the business world as we know it.

 Whereas manufacturing companies might benefit from AI technology optimizing their operations and logistics, retail organizations and B2C businesses stand to gain a lot from AI, helping them with their marketing and sales efforts.

-For instance, brick and mortar retailers can increase their incremental sales by 1 to 2 percent by using AI and feeding its customer data to personalize the promotions they offer.
+For instance, brick-and-mortar retailers can increase their incremental sales by 1 to 2 percent by using AI and feeding their customer data to personalize the promotions they offer.

 From a numbers standpoint, marketing and sales can create $1.4 to $2.6 trillion in value with AI’s help, which is more than a third of the entire opportunity presented by AI.